Coding with Power Mode in Visual Studio Code! (Includes all v2.2.0 settings)

 powermode.enableStatusBarComboCounter

-This setting is for displaying the combo counter.
+This setting controls the display of the combo counter.

-If you enable this, the combo counter will be displayed in the status bar.
+Enabling this will show the combo counter in the status bar.

 If you are bothered by the numbers increasing with each keystroke, you may want to hide them